Hit enter to search or ESC to close

 Application Requirements

-3. Provision of mentoring opportunities, shadowing opportunities, writers room opportunities, or consultancy support for the benefit of the wider sector in Ireland that are different to already existing Screen Ireland programmes or initiaves like the Screen Mentoring scheme.
+3. Provision of mentoring opportunities, shadowing opportunities, writers room opportunities, or consultancy support that are different to already existing Screen Ireland or National Talent Academies programmes or initiatives like the Screen Mentoring scheme.

 Please see below for a list of stakeholders and activities previously funded through the scheme.